 Post-grad plans: I am relocating in July to Tacoma, WA to work as a Program Specialist in a homeless shelter in the city.
 I am really excited and I’m praying my gifts and talents can be used abundantly with those whom I will serve there.

 May God bless you and Tom for all that you did for me and the many other young men graced to come to Beartooth Men’s Rehab.

 Sam Olsen’s Testimony

 I was scared and out of place when I arrived on the ranch.
-However I challenged myself to put my heart, mind, body, and soul into changing my life from corruption and evil to truth and life.
-Yeah, that sounds cheesy and cliché but that was commitment I made to myself.
+However, I challenged myself to put my heart, mind, body, and soul into changing my life from corruption and evil to truth and life.
+Yeah, that sounds cheesy and cliché but that was the commitment I made to myself.
 I threw myself into every opportunity available.
 I was challenged physically, mentally, emotionally, but most of all spiritually.
 I worked cattle, trained horses, helped irrigate acres of crops, drove heavy machinery.
 I was put into situations where I had to think for myself to figure out a problem.
 There was no option to manipulate or exploit others to get what I wanted.
-I had to train myself to problem solve and take confidence within my own abilities and brainpower.
+I had to train myself to problem solve and take confidence in my own abilities and brainpower.
 I had to face and overcome the hard truths of asking forgiveness from those I had hurt and dealing with the pain that I had created.
 I took ownership of my actions both past and present and I came out a MAN.
 The best part was that I was having fun every second; during the good and bad times.
 I am eternally grateful for the opportunity that I was given.
-I have no doubt that BTMA saved my life on this earth but most importantly BTMA gave me the skills and faith to help me lead myself and others towards sanctification and eternal happiness.
+I have no doubt that BMR saved my life on this earth but most importantly Beartooth gave me the skills and faith to help me lead myself and others towards sanctification and eternal happiness.